-Before the Tar Heels and the Blue Devils take the court in the Dean Dome Saturday, Special Olympics athletes from Orange and Durham counties will face off in their own adaptation of the Carolina-Duke basketball game.
+The Tar Heels and the Blue Devils take the court in the Dean Dome Saturday, but the Special Olympics athletes from Orange and Durham counties have traditionally held their own adaptation of the Carolina-Duke basketball game.

-The Carolina-Duke Unified Basketball Game, which brings Special Olympics athletes together with intramural players at the two universities, will tip off at 10 a.m.
-Saturday in Carmichael Arena, complete with cheerleaders, the Tar Heel pep band and a light show.
+The Carolina-Duke Unified Basketball Game brings Special Olympics athletes together with intramural players at the two universities.

 “The spirit of competition is strong,” said Hunter Moore, a Carolina sophomore and major events chair for Special Olympics UNC.
 “They really get into the rivalry, and there will be avid fans on both sides.
 But it’s really about inclusion and sportsmanship.”

 The annual rivalry game is part of a larger effort at Carolina to advance Unified Sports, which encourages individuals with disabilities and Carolina students to practice alongside one another in an inclusive and accessible environment.

 Carolina’s unified basketball team consists of five UNC-Chapel Hill students and five Special Olympics athletes from the community.
 While each player has different abilities, they all share a love of sports — and a desire to take the Blue Devils down.

 “We’re not gonna go out there and take it easy,” said Joseph Glenn, a graduate student studying elementary and special education who has played on the unified team for three years.
 “We want that win.
 One of our [Special Olympics] athletes is very hard to stop, so I’m expecting a big game from him.”